 - The organic favoring crowd also says that growing the plants used for EO extraction organically is better for the environment.
 Again, a standard argument but the question is who is in control of quality standards here?
 I mean, how do you know that the botanicals are really organically grown and harvested?
 I am coming to that a bit later, but first, here are a few problems that I know exist.

-Will the real organic EOs please stand up!
+Will the real organic Essential Oils please stand up!

 Bad extraction practices